yumingchangsabodota/Probo/OVERVIEW.md

 1. **Data Encryption & Hash Generation**: The issuing entity first encrypts each individual document attribute (visa number, passport number, issuing entity ID, etc.) using their own public key, then combines these encrypted values and processes them through cryptographic hash functions with collision-resistant properties
 2. **Signature Creation**: The entity signs this hash using their private key through a dapp interface, creating a digital signature (proof)
 3. **Blockchain Storage**: Only the signed proof, the entity's public key, and validation temporal data are stored on the blockchain - not the original document data
-4. **Verification Process**: When document verification is required, the validating entity follows these steps:
+4. **Verification Process**: When document verification is required, the validating entity receives raw document inputs and the signature proof from the user, then follows these steps:
+   - Retrieves the issuing entity's public key from the blockchain using the signature proof
-   - Encrypts each received document attribute (visa number, passport number, etc.) using the issuing entity's public key
+   - Encrypts each received raw document attribute (visa number, passport number, etc.) using the retrieved public key
-   - Combines the encrypted values and reconstructs the document hash
+   - Combines the encrypted values and generates the document hash
-   - Retrieves the issuing entity's public key from the blockchain using the stored signature
-   - Decrypts the signature with the public key to extract the original signed hash
-   - Confirms document authenticity by verifying that both hashes match
+   - Uses the public key, generated hash, and signature proof to cryptographically verify that the signature was created by the issuing entity's private key
    - Validates the proof's temporal metadata stored on the blockchain to ensure the document remains valid and has not expired

 This cryptographic approach follows established public key cryptography principles, such as the RSA digital signature scheme (Rivest, Shamir, and Adleman, 1977), ensuring that verification can occur without exposing sensitive document details while maintaining mathematical proof of authenticity.